munna9/devops-codes/mongodb/README.md

 1. Reads `['mongodb']['binary']['packages']` based on respective platform and platform_version.
 1. Installs each of those hash key value pair(s) with specific binary version based on  `['mongodb']['major']['version']`

+### mongodb::logrotate_install

+MongoDB’s standard log rotation approach archives the current log file and starts a new one.
+To do this, the mongod or mongos instance renames the current log file by appending a UTC timestamp to the filename, in ISODate format.
+It then opens a new log file, closes the old log file,compress it  and remove the older than 90 days files, and sends all new log entries to the new log file.

+1. Get the mongodb logpath and lock file location.
+1. Check the mongodb log file `['mongodb']['log']['file']` exists or not, if file not exists terminate the session.
+1. Rotate the mongodb log by sending a SIGUSR1 signal to the mongod process
+1. Compressing new logfile and remove the old mongodb logs files as defined `[mongodb']['logfile']['retension'] `

+### mongodb::logrotate_uninstall

+Remove the cron job and delete  shell srcipt  from the converging node.

+1. Remove cron entry for root user from the cron seheduler
+1. Delete shell script from converging node

 ### mongodb::master

 Configure master/primary node of mongodb cluster